Visayan Electric announces scheduled power interruption

-There will be a scheduled power interruption (or “brownout” in layman's term) on the following days.
-Here's the list of scheduled power interruptions from Feb.
-15 to 21, 2026:
+There will be a scheduled power interruption (or “brownout” in layman's term) on the following days:

-Purpose: To increase the capacity of the distribution system serving Brgy.
-Lahug by facilitating installation of distribution transformer.
+Purpose: To prevent unnecessary interruptions due to obstruction of pole in the distribution system serving Brgy.
+Bacayan by facilitating relocation of primary pole that is affected by road widening project.

 Areas Affected: